-Amendments to this FOA will be posted on the EERE Exchange website and the Grants.gov system.
+Amendments to this FOA will be posted on EERE eXCHANGE and the Grants.gov system.
 However, you will only receive an email when an amendment or a FOA is posted on these sites if you register for email notifications for this FOA in Grants.gov.
 EERE recommends that you register as soon after the release of the FOA as possible to ensure you receive timely notice of any amendments or other FOAs.